MadeInPierre/cuicuit/README.md

   - Algorithm to suggest the quantity based on habits and past updates
   - Ask the user to update the exact quantity from time to time
 - AI suggestions:
-  - Propose unique recipes or meals (combining recipes or simple ingredients) based on your pantry.
+  - Propose unique recipes or meals (combining recipes or simple ingredients) based on your pantry
-  - Radio: input any text that describes your mood, and the AI will suggest recipes based on that.
+  - Radio: input any text that describes your mood, and the AI will suggest recipes based on that
 - Notify other users in the home you're going to groceries, do they need something?
 - History mode: see the history of your pantry, meal plans, recipes, etc.
   - Show past ratings and comments on recipes in the recipe suggestions/search/pages
   - Undo changes in the pantry/meal plan
   - View past receipts, log of groceries bought and consumed items/meals, etc.
+- Wizard mode: Cuicuit learns the user's habits and continuously fill the meal plan
+  - For example, if you mostly eat simple meals at dinner, Cuicuit will suggest simple recipes
+  - Suggestions are half-faded in the UI, and the user can click on them to confirm/switch/remove
+  - This will always make the shopping list full of things to buy, should have a setting to disable this?
+  - Settings: Familiar/Mixed/Discover mode, Flexitarian mode, Higher mood than usual, etc.
 - Super long term: Nutrition insights, C02 and water footprint, waste tracking, spending tracking, etc.